cucapra/undergrad-research/.github/ISSUE_TEMPLATE/undergrad-research.md

 ## Background

-- **Freshmen or Sophomore**: The following are optional.
-- **Junior or above**: The first two questions are required, others are optional.
+**Note**: If you're in your first or second year at Cornell, these are all optional.
+If you're a junior or senior, please answer the first two (the rest is still optional).

 **Was there a paper that particularly excited you?**
 (This doesn't have to be a paper from our group.)